vibbits/material-liascript/slides-PSA.md

 There are several ways to show the residues of interest:

-  From the menu: View > Show atoms in > Residue.
-Select Cys7 from Molecule A and press OK.

   From the sequence selector.
-Hover the mouse on the bottom of the screen, you will see the sequence selector opening.
-Open it permanently by pressing the blue nailpin on the left side of it.
-Search for Cys7 from Molecule B, right-click and select Show > Residue.
+Via `Tools > Sequence > Sequence Viewer`, you will see the sequence selector opening.
+Search for Cys7 from Molecule B, select the residue (will get green) and click on `Atoms > Show`..

 Now show the atoms of His5 in Molecule B using a method of choice.

 And now that we’re on it, what is special about the two cysteines we just visualized?

-Hiding individual atoms or residues works in the same way as showing them, only now you should go to Hide atoms in the menu.
+Hiding individual atoms or residues works in the same way as showing them, only now you should go to Hide in the menu.

 ### Showing and Hiding Secondary Structure

 Most published molecular images show a detailed active site and all the rest is hidden for clarity.
 From the previous exercise we show the atoms of 3 residues (let’s assume this is our active site).
 Now secondary structure of the rest of the molecule is also still visible.
-To hide all that, we do not have to hide atoms, but hide the secondary structure (the F5 tube view) from the rest of the structure.
-Atoms and residues in YASARA are not the same as the term ‘secondary structure’.
+To hide all that, we do not have to hide atoms, but hide the secondary structure from the rest of the structure.
 Atoms and residues are balls and sticks, ‘secondary structure’ is an artistic impression of the structure (beta sheet arrows, helix ribbons, …).
-If you get this concept, you are a YASARA master.

 So let’s hide many of the secondary structure, but keep just a few stretches around our active site.
 Our active site is Cys7 (A), Cys7 (B) and His 5 (B).
 This can be done in several ways.
 Since we would have to hide almost everything, I propose to hide first everything and then show again those stretches that we want.
 But if you have a better idea, I would like to hear it.

-Hide all secondary structure via View > Hide secondary structure of > All.
+Hide all secondary structure via Cartoons > Hide

+Open the Sequence viewer and select the stretches via the mouse.

-Then show stretches of residues 2-10 in Mol B and residues 4-10 in Mol A in tube view via View > Show secondary structure > Tube through > Residue.
+Then show stretches of residues 2-10 in Mol B and residues 4-10 in Mol A in Cartoons > Show.

-Then select the correct stretches of residues by keeping the CTRL key pressed to select multiple residues.

-There are still some metal-bound histidines flying around that weren’t hidden because they are metal bound (a YASARA specific thing).
-Hide those histidines by clicking on one of the sidechain atoms, then right-click and select Hide atoms > Residue.
+There are still some metal-bound histidines flying around that weren’t hidden because they are metal bound.
+Hide those histidines by clicking on one of the sidechain atoms, go to `Select > Broaden ` and click `Atoms > Hide`.

-The nasty dative bonds and metals can be removed simply by deleting all of them via Edit > Delete > Residue > Name.

-In the name column select all the metals and ions you can find.
+The metal coordination bonds can be hidden simply by selecting the model 1.1 and hide it by un-checking the checkbox next to the colored square.

 Et voilà, a publication ready image!

 ### Labels

-You can put labels on the residues you want to highlight by selecting an atom from a residue (right-click).
-Subsequently, you select `Label > Residue` and choose the formatting of the label.
+You can put labels on the residues you want to highlight by selecting an atom from a residue (right-click in default mode).
+Subsequently, you select `Actions > Label > Residues` and choose the formatting of the label.

 Via the same menu, you can change the height to 0.7 A or e.g. 20 pixels.